 NBC Seafood is the best dim sum spot out of the three that share names with television networks (the other two being ABC and CBS - and no, we don’t know why it’s a thing).
 The enormous dining room fills up quickly on weekends, so be prepared to wait an hour or two for your shui mai.
 This is traditional dim sum, with carts of food rolling around for you to choose from.
 The food is all solid, especially the dumpling dishes and egg tarts.
 Just bring a granola bar to snack on while you wait.

 Our Favorite Dishes: Pork Fried Dumplings, Beef Wrap

-Mama Lu’s is a big restaurant with little in the way of decorations, a crowd of people mostly keeping to themselves, and tables that are ever so slightly too close together.
-But you’re not here for the atmosphere - you’re here for the best dumplings in SGV.
+Mama Lu’s is a big restaurant with little in the way of decorations, a crowd of people mostly keeping to themselves, and tables that are just slightly too close to each other.
+But you’re not here for the atmosphere, you’re here for the best dumplings in SGV.
 After you’ve waited in line to get seated (there will be a line, no matter when you go), just order fried dumplings and the beef wrap, and wait for some incredibly good Chinese food to arrive at your table.
-Mama Lu’s does incredible things with flavor and texture - the dumplings have a melt-in-your-mouth filling and a perfectly crisped shell, and they’re super flavorful without ever getting too salty.
+Mama Lu’s does incredible things with flavor and texture - the dumplings have a melt-in-your-mouth filling and a perfectly crisped shell, and they’re super-flavorful without ever getting too salty.
 The waits here can get brutal, but if you want the best, stick it out.

 Our Favorite Dish: Peking Duck (call 30 minutes in advance)